bonnom/Micro-manager-Arduino/README.md

 Also the digital output is 3.3V, most devices that work with 5V input also work fine with 3.3V input but this is not guaranteed.

+The teensy 3.5 is currently the recommended board since it has two dacs and 5V tolerant inputs

 # Arduino32bitBoards device adapter (optional)
 A new Device Adapter for micro-manager is in development that offers more futures than the current Arduino device adapter.
 The device adapter is currently tested.
 Changes: